mrblueblue/isomorphic-react/README.md

 1. [Register a Twitter application](https://apps.twitter.com/) to use the Twitter API; then [register a Google Maps application](https://developers.google.com/maps/documentation/javascript/tutorial) to use the Google Maps API.
 After getting the necessary API keys, you can create the necessary configuration file located in `/src/api/`.
 See the `example-config.js` for details.

 2. Install `iojs`.
-Since this project uses ES6 features, you will need to run the server with `iojs`.
-For more information on installing `nvm` and `iojs`, refer to the [nvm repo](https://github.com/creationix/nvm).
+You will need `nvm` first.

+        git clone https://github.com/creationix/nvm.git ~/.nvm && cd ~/.nvm && git checkout `git describe --abbrev=0 --tags`

+    Source it to activate nvm:

+        . ~/.nvm/nvm.sh

+    Then you can install and use iojs:

+        nvm install iojs
+        nvm use iojs

-3. To get the rest of the dependencies, simply run `npm install` in the project folder.
-If you don't have the Gulp CLI-tool, then install it running `npm install -g gulp`.
+3. To get the rest of the dependencies:

+        npm install
+        npm install -g gulp

 #### Building

-After you have all the dependencies you'll need to build the necessary js and css files.
-To do this, run the `gulp` command. `gulp` will build the necessary files and rebuild the files when necessary by watching for changes.
+To build the necessary files, run:

+    gulp

+or

+    gulp build

 #### Running

-Finally, you are ready to run the servers: `nodemon server.js` (assuming you have ran `nvm use iojs` before!).
+    nodemon server.js

 Go to `127.0.0.1:8080` to see the application in action.